Auxemite/Fur_rendering/README.md

 ### Shell rendering corrections

 The major problem with shell rendering is visible when the hairs are on the edges of the mesh: the different shells can be seen.
-To correct this problem, we implemented the edge method.
+To correct this problem, we implemented a method called "fins".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>